MicrosoftLearning/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 lab:
-'Create a Custom Agent with Microsoft 365 Agents SDK'
+'Create a custom engine agent with Microsoft 365 Agents SDK'
 ---
 <!--
 Edit the metadata above to manage the list of exercises in the home page of the GitHub site that gets generated.